Categories:

 • A percent sign (%) matches any sequence of zero or more characters.

-• ILIKE pattern matching covers the entire string.
+• Pattern matching covers the entire string.
 To match a sequence anywhere within a string, start and end the pattern with %.

 • There is no default escape character.

-• If you use the backslash as an escape character, then you must specify escape the backslash in the ESCAPE clause.
-For example, the following command specifies that the escape character is the backslash, and then uses that escape character to search for ‘%’ as a literal (without the escape character, the ‘%’ would be treated as a wildcard):
+• If you use the backslash as an escape character, then you must escape the backslash in both the expression and the ESCAPE clause.
+For example, the following command specifies that the escape character is the backslash, and then uses that escape character to search for % as a literal (without the escape character, the % would be treated as a wildcard):

 'SOMETHING%' ILIKE '%\\%%' ESCAPE '\\';